University of Nottingham Malaysia

 eVAL receipt and SEV application

-• After logging in, you should be able to locate a button labelled 'eVAL Download' through which you will be able to download your VAL for printing (IN COLOUR).
+• After logging in, you should be able to locate a button labelled 'eVAL Download' through which you will be able to download your VAL for printing (in colour).
 Please note that from 1 January 2018 onwards, we will not be sending out physical copies of the VAL to you.

 • Students who require an SEV will be required to visit their nearest Malaysian Embassy/ Mission to apply for the SEV.